Image from the National Center on Sexual Exploitation. 4 minute read.

 “My wife was literally like, ‘I don’t know you anymore, I’m out of here,’” said Crews of his porn addicted past.

 Like Rock, Crews was only able to overcome his addiction through therapy.
-The difference, of course, is that Crews was able to save his marriage before it was too late, a good reminder that seeking help is a much better alternative to being ashamed and waiting until it’s too late to save a relationship.
+The difference, of course, is that Crews was able to save his marriage before it was too late, a good reminder that seeking help is a much better alternative to being ashamed and waiting too long to save a relationship.

 This Growing Movement

-These testimonials aren’t always coming from the most traditional sources, either, which just goes to show that porn negatively affects a broad cross section of people—just take a look at this short list of celebrities who have recently spoken out against porn.
-Add their names to the list of states like Utah, South Dakota, Virginia, Tennessee, and Arkansas that have declared porn a “public health crisis,” and you’ll see that this movement of education and awareness is growing every day.
+These testimonials aren’t always coming from the most traditional sources, either, which just goes to show that porn negatively affects a broad cross-section of people—just take a look at this short list of celebrities who have recently spoken out against porn.
+Add their names to the list of multiple states that have declared porn a “public health crisis,” and you’ll see this movement of education and awareness is growing every day.

 We applaud Chris Rock for speaking out on porn’s effect on his life, and we hope that his experience would be a wake-up call to others who might be struggling with the same thing.

 Chris Rock isn’t alone in his struggle with porn and the harmful effects its had on his life.
 SHARE this article to spread the word about the damage porn does to relationships.